hakimel/reveal.js/README.md

 </section>
 ```

 Iframes are lazy-loaded when they become visible.
-If you'd like to preload iframes aehad of time, you can append a `data-preload` attribute to the slide `<section>`.
+If you'd like to preload iframes ahead of time, you can append a `data-preload` attribute to the slide `<section>`.
 You can also enable preloading globally for all iframes using the `preloadIframes` configuration option.

 #### Background Transitions